peaclab/PACT/README.md

 Users can also modify the corresponding modelParam files in the /Example/modelParams_files/ to select the simulation type as well as the solver.

 For simulation using SPICE solvers, users can find the SPICE solver grid temperature simulation results located in /src/ folder as RC_steady.cir.csv or RC_transient.cir.csv.
 Users can also find the SPICE transient block temperature results in /src/ folder as RC_transient_block_temp.csv.
 The SPICE solver log files are located in /src/ folder as RC_steady.log or RC_transient.log.
-For simulation using SuperLU, users can find the grid temperature simulation results and log fies in /Example/results/ and /Example/logs/ folders.
+For simulation using SuperLU, users can find the grid temperature simulation results and log files in /Example/results/ and /Example/logs/ folders.
 For steady-state simulation, the block-level temperature results will be printed in the terminal.
 For transient simulation, the last step of the block-level transient temperature results will be printed in the terminal.

 Example block-level temperature output: